-Joint ventures: substantially all of the Corporation's petroleum and natural gas activities are conducted jointly with others and, accordingly, the accounts reflect only the Corporation's proportionate interest in such activities.
+Joint ventures: substantially all of the Company's petroleum and natural gas activities are conducted jointly with others and, accordingly, the accounts reflect only the Company's proportionate interest in such activities.

 Mining properties and deferred exploration costs: the mining properties and deferred exploration costs are recorded at cost, less tax credits and government assistance, which may not reflect present or future values.
 Costs of exploration and related property and equipment on existing projects are deferred until production commences.
 Mining properties and deferred exploration costs are amortized over the estimated economic life of the project if successful and written off or down to its estimated net realizable value if a project is unsuccessful or is economically unfeasible.
 Option payments received are applied against the related mining properties and deferred exploration costs.
-The mining properties and deferred exploration costs are presented as "assets of business held for sale".